Superexponential growth of epidemics in networks with cliques: Introduction

 In a recent study, Valdez et al.~\cite{valdez2023epidemic} found that an epidemic spreading process can exhibit properties of both continuous and discontinuous phase transitions on networks with cliques (i.e., fully connected sub-graphs representing, for example, households or workplaces).
-Specifically, it was studied a discrete-time susceptible-infected-recovered-quarantined (SIRQ) model on random networks with cliques in which, at each time step: 1) infected people transmit the disease to their susceptible neighbors with probability $\beta$, and ii) infected people are detected and placed in quarantine (along with their neighbors) with probability $f$.
+Specifically, they studied a discrete-time susceptible-infected-recovered-quarantined (SIRQ) model on random networks with cliques in which, at each time step: 1) infected people transmit the disease to their susceptible neighbors with probability $\beta$, and ii) infected people are detected and placed in quarantine (along with their neighbors) with probability $f$.
 On one hand, by using the generating-function technique, they showed that the probability of epidemics vanishes continuously at a critical point $f=f_c$.
 Additionally, around this critical threshold, it was found that the distribution of the final number of infected people decays as a power-law function, which is a behavior commonly observed in second-order phase transitions~\cite{stauffer2018introduction}.
 Stochastic simulations, however, revealed that epidemic events are abruptly suppressed around $f_c$ as in a first-order phase transition.
 While these findings suggest a hybrid nature of the phase transition in the SIRQ model, it is important to note that they were primarily obtained through stochastic simulations, without a rigorous theoretical framework to support them.
-In addition, the time evolution of disease spread was not explored in detail.
+Moreover, it was not possible to accurately investigate how epidemics behave near the critical point, because the probability of these events tends to zero, as shown in Ref.~\cite{valdez2023epidemic}.
+For this reason, it is necessary to develop equations that allow for a more precise analysis of epidemics near the transition point.
+In addition, the time evolution of disease spread was not explored in detail in Ref.~\cite{valdez2023epidemic}.
+Such temporal analysis, however, could potentially reveal early warning signals indicating that the system is approaching an abrupt transition.